 ulong u2 = 10002000300040005000UL;

-Review.
-We describe the suffixes in more detail.
-This table indicates the meaning of the letters.
-We also see examples of the suffixes in the C# programming language.
-The code statements can be used within programs.
+This table indicates the meaning of the suffix letters.
+We also see examples of the suffixes in the C# language—the code statements can be used within programs.

 Suffix type: unsigned int